Preparing for IELTS

 Steps for Preparing for IELTS

-Since IELTS is a test for people whose native language is not English, preparing for IELTS seems like a very difficult feat.
+Since IELTS is a test for people whose native language is not English, preparing for this exam seems like a very difficult feat.
 This difficulty can be easily tackled if we just approach it in a systematic manner.
-Let us now discuss the various steps you will have to undertake in order to prepare for IELTS.
+Let us now discuss the various steps you will have to undertake in order to prepare for the test.

 Step 1: Familiarising Yourself with the Pattern of the Test:

-The first step while preparing for any standardised test is to acquaint yourself with the pattern of the test and the same is the case with IELTS.
+The first step while preparing for any standardised test is to acquaint yourself with the pattern of the test and the same is the case with this test.
 You should find out what is the duration of the test (2 hours and 45 minutes) and find out how many sections the test is divided into.
-IELTS is divided into 4 sections which are Reading, Writing, Listening and Speaking.
+The test is divided into 4 sections which are Reading, Writing, Listening and Speaking.
 Go to http://ielts.org/test_takers_information/how_do_i_prepare.aspx and download the Information for Candidates Booklet which is available for free.
 This booklet contains all the information you need to obtain about the test.
-Do consult the official website of IELTS for more detailed information about the types of questions which come in the exam and then go about preparing for IELTS by solving those types of questions.
+Do consult the official website of IELTS for more detailed information about the types of questions which come in the exam and then go about preparing by solving those types of questions.

 Step 2: Taking a Decision about the Mode of Preparation:

-The next step would be to decide whether you want to opt for specialised coaching for IELTS or study by yourself.
-If you decide to take classes for preparing for IELTS, you will have to further decide if you want to go for regular coaching classes or online training.
+The next step would be to decide whether you want to opt for specialised coaching for the test or study by yourself.
+If you decide to take classes for your preparation, you will have to further decide if you want to go for regular coaching classes or online training.
 Whatever be your decision, ask for recommendations on a good coaching centre.
 If you are opting for self-study, then make sure you acquire the requisite preparation materials and fix a time slot for studying every day.

 Step 3: Mock Test: